t288matt/vatsim-chaos/USER_GUIDE.md

 - **Display Options**: Toggle flight paths, labels, and conflict points
 - **Full-screen**: Expand map to full screen for detailed viewing

+#### Aircraft Color Coding System

+The 3D animation uses a color-coded system to help you quickly identify aircraft status:

+**🟢 Forest Green Aircraft**: **Conflict-Free Flights**
+- Aircraft that never encounter conflicts throughout their entire flight
+- These are the "safe" flights that controllers don't need to worry about
+- Example: FLT0006, FLT0011, FLT0012, FLT0026, FLT0028, FLT0029, FLT0031

+**⚫ Black Aircraft**: **Non-Departed Flights**
+- Aircraft that haven't departed yet (still on the ground)
+- These will become colored once they depart

+**🔴 Red Aircraft**: **Active Conflicts**
+- Aircraft currently involved in an active conflict
+- These are the flights controllers need to manage immediately
+- Color changes dynamically as conflicts occur and resolve

+**Color Logic:**
+- **Green = Safe**: No conflicts detected for this aircraft
+- **Black = Grounded**: Aircraft hasn't departed yet
+- **Red = Active**: Aircraft is currently in a conflict situation

+**Benefits:**
+- **Quick Visual Assessment**: Immediately see which flights need attention
+- **Conflict-Free Identification**: Green aircraft can be ignored by controllers
+- **Real-time Status**: Colors update as the animation progresses
+- **Event Planning**: Helps organizers understand which routes are conflict-free

 ### Pilot Briefing Modal

 #### Accessing the Briefing